Syst3mz/Syst3mz.github.io/content/proof_of_work.md

 +++
 title = "Proof Of Work"
 date = 2022-12-18
+weight = 4
 +++

 This website, is coded by me using the [Zola](https://www.getzola.org/) Static-Site-Generator, using the [Abridge](https://abridge.netlify.app/) theme.
 The website is hosted with ❤️ on Github Pages.

+### Experience using Zola
+My experience using Zola has been largely good, however there a few major complaints I have about the system.

+- Using themes is hard...You have to specify to use the theme's version of index.html and page for every page you make, which can make changing themes hard.
+- Sections are hard to wrap your head around, I think most of it comes down to the sections configuration being handled by a file called `_index.html`.
+- The docs, are very clearly designed with a blog in mind...which is a benefit if your making a blog however its hard to apply that same structure to other kinds of webpages

+That all said, it has made this project several times easier so thanks Zola and to a large extent Abridge!